Q. Are radar detectors legal?

 Putting tint of any kind on your windshield that contains metal film is essentially like putting a blanket over your radar detector.
-While radar microwave signals can still travel through fiberglass, plastic, or glass, they cannot penetrate metal.
+While radar microwave signals can still travel through fiberglass, plastic, and glass, they cannot penetrate metal.
 Some tints are worse than others, but if it contains metal of any kind, it will reduce the performance of any portable radar detector mounted inside the car.

-Q. I've heard that you pay speeding tickets...is that for real?
+Q. I've heard that you pay speeding tickets...
+Is that for real?

-Q. What is LIDAR?
+Q. What is Police LIDAR/LASER?